Lifeline Medical Alert System Review 2025

 Quick Tip: Lifeline’s HomeSafe with AutoAlert models come with all of the same features and functions as the HomeSafe standard systems.
 The only difference is that the AutoAlert systems include automatic fall detection, while the standard models don’t.

 The system also comes in a cellular option, which costs $10 more per month.
 Thinking of adding fall detection and getting the HomeSafe Standard Cellular system?
-You’ll actually pay more for this configuration than with the On the Go (covered below), so unless you have this more basic landline use case, look closely at the On the Go to save every month.
+You’ll actually pay more for that configuration than the On the Go (covered below), so unless you have this more basic landline use case, look closely at the On the Go to save every month.

 Equipment